terminological/r6-generator/README.md

-lossless transfer of R data structures into Java (`uk.co.terminological.rjava.RConverter`), in a idiom that is relatively comfortable to Java developers, without having to manage the edge cases posed by R's interchangeable use of single values, vectors, and complexities around `NA` values and different flavours of null.
+lossless transfer of R data structures into Java (`uk.co.terminological.rjava.RConverter`), in a idiom that is relatively comfortable to Java developers, without having to manage the edge cases posed by R's interchangeable use of single values and vectors, or the complexities of `NA` values and different flavours of null.
 This is a big topic and further documented in the
 [documentation project](https://github.com/terminological/r6-generator-docs).